zihuahu/ccr-examples/slurm/2_ApplicationSpecific/python/README.md

 ## Placeholders:

-Portions of this example batch script contain placeholders, denoted by square brackets.
+Portions of the example batch script contain placeholders, denoted by square brackets.
 Refer to the 2_ApplicationSpecific [README](../README.md) for details and options.

 ## Serial Python job ([serial/](./serial))